Aierbote/Search-Dictionary/README.md

 This is exercize (new branch name) version 1.2
 Feature: being able to read uppercase names like USA or NATO

-###### MEMENTO note to self, I think it's better for me to implement the previous solution to not alter the query and to check all conditions inside the function instead

 This is the exercizeVers-1.1 :
 Feature of matching words like Delhi or Paris.